-Holders of Series A Convertible Preferred are entitled to an initial liquidation preference equal to \$1.00 per unit.
-If proceeds are insufficient to cover the initial Series A Convertible Preferred liquidation preference, proceeds are distributed ratably among the holders of the Series A Convertible Preferred in proportion to the full preferential amount each such holder is otherwise entitled to receive.
-Following payment to the Series A Convertible Preferred unitholders of their initial liquidation preference, the holders of Series A Convertible Preferred and Junior Convertible Preferred are entitled to liquidation preferences equal to \$1.00.
-If proceeds are insufficient to cover the Series A Convertible Preferred and Junior Convertible Preferred liquidation preferences, proceeds are distributed ratably among the holders of the Series A Convertible Preferred and Junior Convertible Preferred in proportion to the full preferential amount each such holder is otherwise entitled to receive.
-Following payment to the Series A Convertible Preferred and Junior Convertible Preferred unitholders, holders of Common Units and Incentive Units are entitled to a liquidation preference equal to \$1.00.
-After all preferences have been paid, any remaining assets would be distributed to all unit holders as if converted to Common Units.
-Series A Convertible Preferred and Common Units shall vote together as a single class to approve liquidation.
-The Series A Convertible Preferred liquidation rights have changed subsequent to the issuance of Series B Convertible Preferred (see Note 13).
+Holders of Series A convertible preferred units are entitled to an initial liquidation preference equal to \$1.00 per unit.
+If proceeds are insufficient to cover the initial Series A convertible preferred liquidation preference, proceeds are distributed ratably among the holders of the Series A convertible preferred units in proportion to the full preferential amount each such holder is otherwise entitled to receive.
+Following payment to the Series A convertible preferred unitholders of their initial liquidation preference, the holders of Series A convertible preferred units and Junior Series A convertible preferred units are entitled to liquidation preferences equal to \$1.00.
+If proceeds are insufficient to cover the Series A convertible preferred and Junior Series A convertible preferred liquidation preferences, proceeds are distributed ratably among the holders of the Series A convertible preferred units and Junior Series A convertible preferred units in proportion to the full preferential amount each such holder is otherwise entitled to receive.
+Following payment to the Series A convertible preferred units and Junior Series A convertible preferred unitholders, holders of common units and incentive units are entitled to a liquidation preference equal to \$1.00.
+After all preferences have been paid, any remaining assets would be distributed to all unit holders as if converted to common units.
+Series A convertible preferred units and common units shall vote together as a single class to approve liquidation.